 Refugee situation in Yemen

-More than five million people have been forced to flee their homes since the start of the conflict.
-And more than 4.3 million people are still displaced.
+Millions of people have been forced to flee their homes since the start of the conflict.
 They live in camps for internally displaced people, where help is urgently needed.
 These are often makeshift settlements where people are barely sheltered from the elements.

 This means that those still living in displacement in Yemen are extremely vulnerable.
 At the same time, Yemen remains a part of the busiest migration route in the world.
 Here, refugees and migrants from the Horn of Africa cross through active frontlines of conflict.